 Like us, dogs like to feel snug and secure in a warm comfy bed in order to get a good night’s sleep.
 If your dog is sleeping inside, keep them warm this winter by positioning their cosy winter dog bed in your living room or bedroom and providing them with an extra blanket to burrow under.
 Especially for puppies or breeds prone to feeling the chill, explore our range of heated dog beds to ensure your dog’s comfort in the colder seasons.
 If your dog stays outside, make sure their winter dog kennel is sturdy and secure, and is placed out of the way of the elements.
 Often placing a winter dog bed or mat inside the kennel will go a long way to keep your pet warm and comfortable.
 View our range of dog bedding to find the right bed for your best friend.

 When you’re leaving for work and coming home in the cold and dark, finding the motivation to exercise your dog can be hard.
 However, if you are feeding your dogs the same amount of calories but reducing their exercise, they will inevitably gain weight.
-Keep your dog healthy in winter by taking them on shorter walk in the morning and night.
+Keep your dog healthy in winter by taking them on shorter walk in the morning and night using high-visibility accessories like reflective leads, harnesses and clothing to keep them safe and warm.
 Avoid feeding them only once a day and instead consider providing small amounts of food at regular intervals, and avoiding numerous treats.
 To make sure you’re feeding your dog the right food for their age, breed and lifestyle, use our Food Finder tool.

 Watch out for signs of arthritis